The Missing Link for Active Women in Perimenopause

 Why This Matters for Runners

 It’s freedom.
+Identity.
+Sanity.

-👉 Your body is not broken
+👉 Your body isn’t broken

 👉 It’s adapting